Salma-Bhar-CWRU/Portfolio/README.md

 # Salma Bhar Portfolio
 ## 1. Introduction
 Hello!
 My name is Salma Bhar (she/her).
-I am an international student from Tunisia and a third-year pursuing a B.S. in Computer Science and a Minor in Astronomy at Case Western Reserve University, Cleveland OH.
+I am an international student from Tunisia and a rising senior pursuing a B.S. in Computer Science and a Minor in Astronomy at Case Western Reserve University, Cleveland OH.
 I also studied abroad at Universidad Carlos III in Madrid, Spain and I am a graduate of UWC ISAK Japan which is part of the United World Colleges movement.

 This is a repository to showcase skills, share projects and track my progress in Data Science and AI/ML related topics.
-You can also find my resume [here](https://github.com/Salma-Bhar-CWRU/Portfolio/blob/main/Salma%20Bhar.pdf).
+I am aiming to start exploring the application of Computer Science in research projects.

 My LinkedIn: https://www.linkedin.com/in/salmabhar/